aleph-im/aleph-vm/tutorials/README.md

 You may get the warning `Message failed to publish on IPFS and/or P2P`.
 This is common and usually not an issue.

+> ℹ The second URL uses a hostname dedicated to your VM.
+Aleph identifiers are too long to work
+> for URL subdomains, so a base32 encoded version of the identifier is used instead.

+> ℹ You can make your own domain point to the VM.
+See the [ADVANCED](./ADVANCED.md) section.

 ## 5. Running